Skip to main content

 The status typically shows up 3–10 days after you applied, and it can remain there for 1–4 weeks while the recruiter finishes building a shortlist and coordinates with the hiring manager.
 Seeing it does not guarantee an interview - but it does mean you are being seriously evaluated, which fewer than 20% of applicants ever reach.

-These two statuses confuse almost every candidate, and the confusion is understandable because Workday is not exactly transparent about what each label means.
+These statuses confuse almost every candidate, and the confusion is understandable because Workday is not exactly transparent about what each label means.
+Additionally, some companies customize their Workday portal to say "In Process" or "Under Review" instead of "In Progress".

-"In Progress" just means your application was received and is sitting in the system.
+"In Progress" (or "In Process" / "Under Review") just means your application was received and is sitting in the system.
 It has typically not been touched by a human.
 Think of it as the waiting room.
 The ATS has your file, but no one has opened it yet.

 "Under Consideration" is a deliberate forward movement.
 Someone at the company took an action, reviewed your materials, and decided you were worth keeping in the running.
 The process moved from passive to active.